Samuelschoeberl/ATLA_Campaign/Mycelium/data/template/template_Character_Sheet.md

 | Spiritbending slot     |    {{spiritbending slot}} |

 ## Water charges
+You can use maximum of 2 \* water level water charges for any Move.

 | Water charge type          |                          value |
 | -------------------------- | -----------------------------: |